Electoral changes 2022

 How the changes to ward boundaries will affect you

-The ward you vote in may change.
+The ward you vote in may have changed.

-Changes to polling stations
+Changes to polling stations/poll cards

 We have reviewed all of our polling stations because of the ward boundary changes.

-This may mean yours has changed.
+This may have meant yours changed.

 Your poll card will have your new polling station marked on it.